Seneca-CDOT/GitWorkshopMar2018/README.md

 The workshop is intended for Seneca ICT students but everyone is welcome to attend.
 Just be aware that you'll need to bring your own laptop if you don't have a Seneca account to use lab computers.

+If you bring your own laptop please make sure you have installed :

+* git bash - or have access to command line git (https://git-scm.com/)
+* a text editor

 If you have any questions, please contact andrew.smith at senecacollege.ca by email